Davut-Atajanov/UniverseHealth/README.md

 # UniversalHealthIS
 Java_NetBeans12.5

-This project, done in collaboration with Nima Kamali, was designed to mimic the functions of a Sports Facility.
+This project, done in collaboration with Nima Kamali Lassem, was designed to mimic the functions of a Sports Facility.
 It handles the registeration process for Members and Coaches and shows users' information.
 The application was made using NetBeans 12.5 Java and JFrame.
 It contains many functions like pop-up messages, web links, EULA, and many more that are impleamented in an elegant way.
 #� �U�n�i�v�e�r�s�e�H�e�a�l�t�h�
 �
 �